WebDevStudios/WDS-Custom-Login-Page/README.md

 `$echo` tells the plugin whether to echo the login form or just return it.
 It defaults to `false` and just returns the form.
 If you want to display it directly on a page without having to echo it (and you were setting the redirect to the default), you might use it like this:

 `<?php wds_login_form( '', true ); ?>`

+### Using the shortcode
+Did I mention there's a shortcode?
+You can also not worry about all this coding stuff and just insert a login form shortcode in the body of your login page's content.
+The shortcode is really simple:

+`[login_form]`

+The shortcode takes no parameters and just uses the default behavior for redirection.